Last Updated on August 29, 2012 by Steven Meurrens

 The Union argued that as a matter of contract law a person becomes an employee of an employer at the instant when he accepts an unconditional offer of employment, even if the offer contemplates that he will not actually commence work for a period of time.
 The Union further argued that there was no necessity for the person hired to have actually started work in order to be considered an employee.

-The Employer argued that its employment agreement with the foreign national was illegal and unenforceable by reason of the foreign worker’s lack of a valid work permit.
-It further argued that the foreign national could not have accepted the offer because he did not have a work permit.Read more ›
+The Employer argued that its employment agreement with the foreign national was illegal and unenforceable by reason of the foreign worker’s lack of a valid work permit.Read more ›

 The Government of Canada has announced regulatory changes regarding reporting requirements for designated foreign nationals.